Nutritional Supplements in Carmichael CA

 We all know that a balanced diet is our absolute best source in getting the essential nutrients that our bodies require.
 But the truth is that most Americans are deficient in some aspect when it comes to their nutritional needs.
 For example, recent research has shown that up to 25% of premenopausal women consume less than half of the recommended usage of iron and more than half of us are deficient in magnesium and calcium.
 Additionally, Vitamin D deficiencies are skyrocketing in America and this opens the door for a variety of different conditions.
 When we become deficient in a vitamin or mineral, our cells become altered enough to invite all different types of conditions and diseases, especially cancer.
+Our clinic in Carmichael CA can help provide you with more information.

 Dr. Bruce Ames, who is a professor of biochemistry and molecular biology at Cal Berkeley, performed studies at Children's Hospital in Oakland, California and came up with some amazing results.
 When cells are grown so that one of the vitamins or minerals is limited, the chromosomes of the cell undergo serious damage and these changes are linked to the development of cancer.
 Other findings included that low levels of folic acid are linked to breast, pancreatic and colon cancers, Vitamin B6 or biotin deficiencies are linked to colorectal cancer, Vitamin D deficiency is directly related to colorectal cancer and may double the risk for prostate cancer, and low zinc levels will increase the risk of esophageal cancer.